 - Wash and trim radishes.
 Cut in quarters.

-- Over medium-high heat, toast pine nuts in a dry pan until golden brown.
+- Over medium-high heat, dry toast pine nuts in a small fry pan until golden brown.

-- Using a large bowl, layer salad leaves on the bottom.
+- Using a large mixing bowl, layer salad leaves on the bottom.

 - Remove roasted beetroot from vinaigrette and place evenly across the bowl.